sso66/eagletonlabs-starter-webpack-react-js/README.md

 - Implementing React with Webpack
 ***
-## tic-tac-toe game - react project
+## Tic-Tac-Toe Game - React Project

 ### 1. Before We Start
 	1.1 What We're Building